Pavel Guerzhoy

 Research

-My area of mathematical activity is Number Theory .
-More specifically, I study the p-adic aspects of the theory of Modular Forms, Elliptic Curves and associated L-functions.
+My area of mathematical activity is Number Theory.
+More specifically, I am interested in Modular Forms (and many related objects).
 This area of Number Theory takes its roots in the classical analytic theory of elliptic and modular functions.
 Its modern development has been motivated by deep conjectures, such as the conjecture of Birch and Swinnerton-Dyer.
 Recently it found impressive applications in the area of modern cryptography and information technology.
 My research involves a substantial amount of computer calculations.
 The students willing to learn exciting mathematics and at the same time become trained in contemporary technology are welcome to participate!
-I am proud to acknowledge that my research is currently supported by a National Science Foundation standard research grant DMS-0700933, "Congruences Related to Modular Forms" , where I am the Principal Investigator.
-Graduate students are encouraged to join my class and to take part in this research.

 My publications are available here.